 Responsibilities of a cosigner

-Also, if you end up defaulting on your loans, it will ruin both your and your cosigner’s credit score.
+As a primary borrower, if you end up defaulting on your loans, it will ruin both your and your cosigner’s credit score.
 This is a big risk that your cosigner is taking and you owe it to them to be responsible for yourself and make timely payments.

 Different states have different rules regarding the collection of debts.
 Some states try to collect debts from you and your cosigner at the same time, while others will go after your cosigner first, or even penalize them first in case of default, like wage garnishment.
 So always make sure you are aware of the state rules and also make the person you plan on asking to cosign your loans aware of all this information.